ZykeDev/PrologJSONParser/README.md

 # Prolog JSON Parser
-A terrible JSON Parser written in Prolog (Discontinued).
+A JSON Parser in Prolog.
+Not very good.